dpurgin/qtorm/README.md

 FetchContent_MakeAvailable(qtorm)
 ```

-### Using subdirectory
+### Using as a Subdirectory

-Alternatively, you can clone the project from github to a subdirectory and add it to the project as follows:
+Alternatively, you can clone the project from GitHub into a subdirectory and add it to your project like this:

 ```
 add_subdirectory(../qtorm qtorm.build)